Please login to your Sampan Travel account.

 The Burmese Chronicles claim that one of these Myanma, Pyusawthi, founded the Bagan Empire after vanquishing a great boar, a great bird, a great tiger and a flying squirrel, all of which had been terrorizing the local population.
 It is believed that Pyusawthi was in fact a descendant of the Nanzhao family, and with the lifestyle and customs he found on the banks of the Ayeyarwaddy, created a fusion of the two that was to be the foundation of modern Burmese culture.
 From this point on, Burma history becomes a little clearer.

 It was a couple of centuries later that the city of Bagan became the Bagan Empire.
-Anawrahta, a descendant of Pyusawthi’s and Myanmar’s first ‘Great King’, had seized the throne when still a teenager after killing his cousin in single combat, “his mother’s milk still wet upon his lips.”
+Anawrahta, a descendant of Pyusawthi’s and Myanmar’s first ‘Great King’ (Bamar unifer and nation-builder), had seized the throne when still a teenager after killing his cousin in single combat, “his mother’s milk still wet upon his lips.”
 Anawrahta was to subjugate the surrounding principalities and unify a kingdom which well reflects the borders of modern-day Myanmar.
+The great scalp for Anawratha came in 1057 when Thaton, capital of the Mon Empire to the South, was conquered, and the king Manuha was brought back to Bagan as captive.
+Alongside Manuha were 30, 000 other Mon slaves, amongst the crafstmen and and artists who would be instrumental in designing and building the many flamboyant temples of Bagan.

 At the height of the Empire, Bagan became a centre of commerce, learning and spiritualism, with students, scholars and monks travelling from as far away as Ceylon (Sri Lanka) and the Khmer Empire (Cambodia.)
 Over the next couple of centuries the people of Bagan underwent a mind-boggling spree of pagoda and temple construction, up to almost 10, 000, the ruins of which continue to draw scores of pilgrims and tourists each day, almost a millennium later.
 The Bagan Empire established Theravada Buddhism as the dominant strain in the country, which continues to be the case today.
 Additionally, the earliest examples of Burmese script in its present form are dated back to Bagan.

-The Burmese kings Kyanzittha, Alaungsitu, and Htilominlo lacked the vision of the early Bagan rulers, and in 1273 the King Narathihapate made the crucial error of executing the envoys of Kublai Khan.
+Anawratha's sucessor's Sawlu, Kyansittha, Alaungsittha and Narapatisithu continued to push foward the borders of Bagan.
+The Empire reached its greatest geographical extent under the reign of Narapatisithu (1174-1211) stretching down south to the Malay peninsula.
+However in 1273 the King Narathihapate made the crucial error of executing the envoys of Kublai Khan.
 The Mongols eventually saw to the fall of the great Bagan Empire in 1287 (Narathihapate fled south to Pyay where he committed suicide.)
-Shan tribes from the hills to the east rushed in to take control of the low country, while the Mon from the south re-established their own kingdom around Hanthawaddy (modern day Bago).
+Shan tribes from the hills to the east rushed in to take control of the low country, while the Mon from the south re-established their own kingdom around Hanthawaddy (modern day Bago), as did the Arakanese in modern-day Rakhine State.

 In the 16th Century, with Portuguese assistance, the country was united once more under the Toungoo Dynasty, and was referred to for the first time as ‘Burma.’
 After having subjugated the entirety of the land, King Tabinshweti picked up an insatiable thirst for alcohol, first introduced to him by a Portuguese courtier.
 With no longer an appetite for ruling, Tabinshweti began to lose the territories he had conquered, while his conduct in court became more manic and erratic.
 Matters were eventually taken in hand.
 The king was killed when out in the woods searching for a White Elephant, the Portuguese courtier was dismissed, and Tabinshweti’s general and old friend Bayinnaung took the throne.

-Bayinnaung was the second Great King of Myanmar and upon coming to power set about reconquering the land Tabinshweti had lost.
-Bayinnaung brought fire and sword to every renegade city, town and village, wielding the country together by force as well as reaching deep into Laos and the Kingdom of Siam (Thailand).
+Bayinnaung was the son of a lowly toddy-tapper but had risen through the ranks due to his force of character and millitary prowess.
+He was the second Great King of Myanmar and upon coming to power set about reconquering the land Tabinshweti had lost.
+Bayinnaung brought fire and sword to every renegade city, town and village, wielding the country together by force as well as reaching deep into Laos and the Kingdom of Siam (Thailand), creating the largest empire in Southeast Asia of the time.
 One historian described Bayinnaung’s life as ‘the greatest explosion of human energy ever seen in Burma.’
 Schoolboys in Myanmar read of his conquests as those in the West do of Julius Caesar and Mark Antony, and largely from Bayinnaung comes the ensuing belief that a strong unified Myanmar requires its rulers to have a firm, weapon-wielding hand.

 Two centuries later, Bayinnaung’s descendants were unable to quell a Mon rebellion from the south.
 Having overthrown the dynasty, the Mon themselves were then faced with their own uprising, and were soon meshed into a civil war with the Burmese north, led by one Aung Zeyya, from modern day Shwebo.
 In May 1755 Aung Zeyya took the fishing village of Dagon and renamed it ‘Rangoon’, meaning ‘end of strife.’
 Shortly afterwards Bago, the Mon capital, was also taken and Aung Zeyya rechristened himself Alangpaya, meaning ‘the future Buddha.’
 He is the founder of the last ever Burmese Kingdom, the Konbaung Dynasty, and the third Great King of Myanmar.